cphys/sixSigma/README.md

-# Animation of Eigenvalues of Haldane Model
-Various MATHEMATICA scripts to assist with Six sigma related probability calculations
+# Various MATHEMATICA scripts to assist with Six sigma related probability calculations

 ## Instructions
 * Various tests based on p-values and normal distributions can be run and plotted.